- Visiting Chesapeake?

 - Household Hazardous Waste: No more than 5 gallons of liquid or 75 pounds of solid waste

 - Shredding: No more than 3 copy paper boxes or 3 paper grocery bags

 Many people have concerns over how their electronics, many of which store personal information, will be handled once they're handed over to Goodwill.
 Goodwill works through the Dell Reconnect Program for all of their electronics recycling.
 They wipe/destroy all data storage devices to meet Department of Defense specifications.
 They are under a third party inspection process as well as camera surveillance when doing so.
 All remanufactured equipment is built around clean hard drives and only Microsoft Certified Vendor software is installed.
 None of the electronics you donate to them will end up in a landfill or shipped out of the USA.

 *Please note that Goodwill cannot accept any TV other than flat screen TVs.
-None of the old tube TVs will be accepted.
+No older CRT/tube TVs will be accepted.
 Visit www.BestBuy.com/recycle for local options on TV recycling.

 We Need Volunteers!

 It takes many hands to make these events run smoothly.
 Are you available to help us out on the day of any of these events?
 Please let us know!
-Contact Elizabeth Vaughn at 757-382-6983 (email@example.com).
+Contact Megan Hale at email@example.com.

 Year-Round Recycling & Disposal